-I’ve been home from Tokyo for almost a week now and still I’m finding myself falling asleep or resisting falling around 8pm and then unable to stay asleep beyond 4 or 5am.
+I’ve been home from Tokyo for almost a week now and still I’m finding myself falling asleep, or resisting falling asleep, around 8pm and then unable to stay asleep beyond 4 or 5am.

 I’ve never had bad jet lag before and I have to say that I don’t like it.
-I didn’t suffer from jet lag at all when I used to go to California and I only had mild jet lag for the first few days when I flew to India.
-Although that was exaggerated by malaria tablets and whiskey… don’t do it kids.
+I didn’t suffer from jet lag at all when I used to travel to California, and I only had mild jet lag for the first few days when I flew to India.

 It’s been interesting reading all the information but it looks as if jet lag is a fact of international travel.